TLT London office

 The Legal Cheek View

 Bristol-born TLT continues to be a disruptive success story.
-Since its inception in 2000, the firm set its sights on spreading its South West roots across the country and cementing its position as a national player.
+Since its inception in 2000, the firm has set its sights on spreading its South West roots across the country and cementing its position as a national player.
 And that’s just what it did.
-TLT now operates seven offices, including a City of London base near St Paul’s, two camps in Glasgow and Belfast and even an overseas outpost in the Greek port of Piraeus.
+TLT now operates seven UK offices, including a City of London base near St Paul’s, two camps in Glasgow and Belfast, a new hub in Birmingham and even an overseas outpost in the Greek port of Piraeus.
 Now, the firm is ambitiously looking to broaden its cross-border services for clients through strategic alliances with firms in key European countries, the US and India.
-In 2021, TLT struck its second alliance with the Belgian firm GSJ advocaten, after teaming up with Netherlands firm Holla in June 2020, which will provide a convenient gateway to other countries.
+Several years ago, TLT formed its second alliance with the Belgian firm GSJ advocaten.
+This followed their partnership with the Dutch firm Holla in 2020, providing a convenient gateway to other countries.

 TLT’s original formula, concocted by the current head of strategic growth David Pester, worked by undercutting global law firms on certain aspects of banking transactions, which it then handed to teams of young lawyers in Bristol, Manchester, Belfast, Edinburgh and Glasgow.
 But as time has gone on TLT has become a significant banking & finance player in its own right, with its London office growing in clout.
 The firm also has major real estate, employment and general commercial practices that serve a mixture of local and national clients.